serenity-is/docs/serene_tour/theming.md

     rel="stylesheet" type="text/css" />
 ```

-This is done in memory so  page reload is not required.
+This is done in memory so no page reload is  required.

 Also a cookie, *"ThemePreference"*" with the content *"light"* is added to your browser.
 So next time you launch Serene, it will remember your preference and start with a light theme.